NETWAYS/gitlab-training/day1/06_Server/03_Gitlab_Installation.md

 * Objective:
  * Create a new GitLab app in NWS
 * Steps:
-  * Navigate to https://nws.netways.de and register a trial account
+  * Navigate to https://nws.netways.de and register a trial account if not existing
   * Choose Apps > GitLab CE > Basic
   * Deploy the app
   * Choose Live View and set a secure password for the `root` user.